 How much time do you have?
 Maybe you work, and the kids are in school.
 If your house is a revolving door of people, you need to find a breed that is more independent and less needy.

-A reputable facility usually has adoption fees that cover cost only.
+A reputable facility usually has adoption fees.
+I have worked with a few rescues, and none charged over $100 or so.
 They need to charge enough to keep the shelter going, but they aren’t out to make a buck.
 If they are charging more than a couple hundred dollars and have mainly puppies and young dogs, I would do more research to make sure there isn’t something more sinister going on.

 Ask for vet records, spay certification and vaccination records.
 A legitimate rescue will have all basic vet care up to date.
 You may want to rescue a dog from a bad rescue, people do it, but it needs to be right for you.

-As I said before, in some rescue facilities, you will get a lot of history.
-Some won’t have as much.
+In some rescue facilities, you will get to learn a lot about a specific dog's history.
+However, some won’t have as much.
 This varies depending how long the rescue has had the dog, where the dog is kept, or if the dog was an owner surrender.

 That’s fine, but get as much information as you can.
 Some of the most important things to ask about are:

 Behavior – You can ask things about behavior like “How is the dog around cats?”, “Does the dog like kids?”, or “Is the dog friendly with the staff?”

 Prior training – You can ask things about training like “Have they been housetrained in the past?”, “Do they know how to walk on a leash?”, or “Do they soil their kennel?”.

 Personality – If it is something that you and your family decided was an important quality, stick to it.
 There are plenty of dogs to be rescued, and when you find the one with the qualities you need, the match has a much higher chance of success.